MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/intranet-roles-tasks.md

 *Start by* — Finding news, announcements, and events to amplify on your site.

-*You'll know you're done when* — You're regularly promoting news and events that start conversations and engage and connect wide audiences.
+*You know you're done when* — You're regularly promoting news and events that start conversations and engage and connect wide audiences.

 ## Up next